DanielaSSpina/TechChallenge3/README.md

 A estrutura do repositório está organizada da seguinte forma:

-- A consulta realizada no BQ está no arquivo: X
+- A consulta realizada no Google Cloud está presente no arquivo dados gcp.docx;

 - O script usado no Streamlit pode ser consultado no arquivo TechChallenge3.py;